 As long as all the factors are in place (i.e., good health, finances, friends and family, a safe home environment, etc.) then staying at home until your last day is preferable to the majority of seniors.

 Why Do Seniors Want To Age In Place?

-But personally, having worked with thousands of seniors as an Occupational Therapist and living through the caring of elderly parents, family members and friends my thoughts are that most seniors want to remain in their own homes because it’s familiar, it’s comfortable and it’s simply too difficult for them (psychologically) to adapt to new surroundings.
+But personally, having worked with thousands of seniors as an Occupational Therapist and living through the caring of elderly parents, family members and friends, my thoughts are that most seniors want to remain in their own homes because it’s familiar, it’s comfortable and it’s simply too difficult for them (psychologically) to adapt to a new environment.